RobertoTorino/_oceanblue/README.md

 ### Info

 **Project to show how to implement some media attributes and visualizations on a website using mostly css and html.**
 **Also, a brief explanation on how to build a podman container for this static website and run this locally.**

+**Live demo on YouTube on how to build the podman container here: [live demo](https://youtu.be/wl8PbUh8YbI)**

 ### Page One (index.html) main elements